 There is no minimal age for surgical referral.
 All children under the age of 5 years with a definitive magnetic resonance imaging (MRI) lesion are potential surgical candidates.
 Should seizure control be achieved with medication a conservative wait period is indicated.
 Children older than the age of 5 years with a definitive lesion may be left to determine response to anticonvulsants but failure of two medications in children with apparent focal seizures should be prompt referral for assessment.
 Delayed surgical referral depends on adequacy of neurodevelopmental progress.
 As a rule, all children suffering from pharmacoresistant focal epilepsy should be evaluated at a specialized epilepsy center if they exhibit behavioral and cognitive dysfunction.

 The number of antiepileptic drugs (AEDs) utilized and duration of the epilepsy are of strict importance in the decision to perform epilepsy surgery in adults for epilepsy.
-In contrast, the pediatric evaluation is influenced by a variety of additional factors such ...
+In contrast, the pediatric evaluation is influenced by a variety of ...